oracle/nb-javac/README.md

 # About nb-javac!
-"nb-javac" is a patched version of OpenJDK "javac", i.e., the Java compiler.
+"nb-javac" is backport of OpenJDK "javac", i.e., the Java compiler that takes sources from the latest JDK and backports them to run on JDK8.
 This has long been part of NetBeans, providing a highly tuned Java compiler specifically for the Java editor i.e., parsing and lexing for features such as syntax coloring, code completion.

 # Prerequisite
   - Git